 Possibly the most significant "cost" of the intermodal transfer currently required at the Fourth and Townsend Station to reach downtown San Francisco is not the cost of added travel time but the adverse impact on Caltrain ridership.
 Over and above the travel time delay is the inconvenience of even well-coordinated transfers.
-According to research studies, passengers find transfers one of the most discomforting aspects of transit travel and regard them as "equivalent to three to four minutes of extra waiting time" in addition to the actual transfer time.
-Passengers may be willing to pay double the base fare to avoid a transfer.
-Transfer elasticity studies of bus services have estimated that each additional transfer can lead to over a 50 percent decline in ridership.

-&lt;sup>4 August 27, 1996 memo from Korve Engineering to ICF Kaiser Engineers.
+4 August 27, 1996 memo from Korve Engineering to ICF Kaiser Engineers.